Basecoat & Mesh Reinforcement Layer Guide — How the Crack-Resistant Layer of UK EWI Works

 How long should I wait before rendering over the basecoat?

 Allow a minimum of 24–48 hours in normal conditions (above +10 °C with moderate humidity) before applying the primer or topcoat render.
-In cooler or damper weather — typical of UK autumn and spring — full curing can take up to seven days.
-Applying the next layer too soon traps residual moisture inside the reinforcement shell, which weakens the bond between the basecoat and the topcoat and can cause bubbling or delamination once the facade heats up in direct sunlight.
+In cooler or damper weather typical of UK autumn and spring, full curing can take up to seven days.
+Applying the next layer too soon traps residual moisture inside the reinforcement shell, which weakens the bond between basecoat and topcoat and can cause bubbling or delamination once the facade heats up in direct sunlight.

 Do I need to double the mesh at ground-floor level?